Double Your Money: The Rule of 72

 The Rule of 72 is a quick and simple technique for estimating one of two things:

-- the time it takes for a single amount of money to double with a known interest rate, or
+- The time it takes for a single amount of money to double with a known interest rate.

 When interest is compounded annually, a single amount will double in each of the following situations:

 The Rule of 72 indicates than an investment earning 9% per year compounded annually will double in 8 years.
 The rule also means if you want your money to double in 4 years, you need to find an investment that earns 18% per year compounded annually.

 You can confirm the rationality of the Rule of 72 as follows: Find factors on the FV of 1 Table that are close to 2.000.
 (The factor of 2.000 tells you that the present value of 1.000 had doubled to the future value of 2.000.)
 When you find a factor close to 2.000, look at the interest rate at the top of the column and look at the number of periods (n) in the far left column of the row containing the factor.
 Multiply that interest rate times the number of periods and you will get the product 72.